SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects Windows Management Instrumentation (WMI) DLL loaded via Office process.
 This activity may correspond to VBA macro executing WMI commands, which is highly suspicious.
 The prerequisite is to log Loaded DLLs images, which can be done with the Sysmon Event ID 7 (DLL image loaded by process).

     - **Effort:** master

+??? abstract "WMI Fingerprint Commands"

+    Detects attacker fingerprint activities based on the correlation of specific WMIC commands.
+This has been observed with Aurora malware.

+    - **Effort:** intermediate

 ??? abstract "WMI Install Of Binary"